mariahnorell/website/content/courses/hr_analytics/python/visualizations.md

 Count Plots -->

-To use Seaborn, we have to import both seaborn and matplotlib libaries
+To use Seaborn, to import both seaborn and matplotlib libaries:

 ```
 # Library for df